Pengkun-ZHU/PID_File_Lock/README.md

 A exclusive file lock synchronization technique in multi-processes.

 For users running processes on different servers that all share a same network disk, the PID lock is no longer applicable.
 Turn to the alternative normal_flock_for_network_disk.c instead.

+Please help star this project if you found it helpful.
+Many thanks for your support.